Federal Railroad Administration

 The Federal Railroad Administration (FRA) is an agency in the United States Department of Transportation (DOT).
 The agency was created by the Department of Transportation Act of 1966.
 The purpose of the FRA is to promulgate and enforce rail safety regulations, administer railroad assistance programs, conduct research and development in support of improved railroad safety and national rail transportation policy, provide for the rehabilitation of Northeast Corridor rail passenger service, and consolidate government support of rail transportation activities.

-The FRA is one of ten agencies within DOT concerned with intermodal transportation.
+The FRA is one of ten agencies within the DOT concerned with intermodal transportation.
 It operates through seven divisions under the offices of the Administrator and Deputy Administrator.
 These divisions are Financial Management and Administration, Chief Counsel, Civil Rights, Public Affairs, Public Engagement, Railroad Policy and Development, and Safety.
 It has a staff of about 850.

 Function

 The FRA oversees both passenger (top) and freight (bottom) rail operations in the United States.